 Name of Tool Knowledge Hub Protocol and Materials Description of Tool An online repository of protocols and materials including: Sensing Manual: PDF Manual introducing participants in GROW Places to a citizen science mission with detailed instructions on how to carry out a Land & Soil survey and install and connect a soil sensor.
 PDF Field Handbook for GROW Places with summarised instructions to carry out a Land & Soil survey + install and connect a soil sensor.
 Land & Soil survey multimedia materials, including videos on how to carry out a Land & Soil survey + install and connect a soil sensor.
-Protocols for a setting up a polyculture vs monoculture growing experiment - Protocol for testing Acidity and Alkalinity of Soil (while making lemonade!)
-Protocol for making an Earthworm Hotel Steps Supported Understanding the issue or problem Training for data collection Capturing or generating the data Understanding the data Description on how the tool supports the above steps Training participants on how soil sensors work Training participants to carry out a Land & Soil survey to better understand and monitor scientific parameters in their growing site.
-Intended user of the tool Citizens Other: Food growers / farmers / gardeners References and links https://knowledge.growobservatory.org/ WeObserve D.3.1: Develop infrastructure and WeObserve Version 1.0 Date 28/02/19 Page 26 infrastructure and WeObserve toolkits for scaling up citizen engagement in citizen observatories
+Protocols for a setting up a polyculture vs monoculture growing experiment - Protocol for testing Acidity and Alkalinity of Soil (while making lemonade!), and a protocol for making an Earthworm Hotel.
+Steps Supported Understanding the issue or problem Training for data collection Capturing or generating the data Understanding the data Description on how the tool supports the above steps Training participants on how soil sensors work Training participants to carry out a Land & Soil survey to better understand and monitor scientific parameters in their growing site.
+Intended user of the tool CitizensOther: Food growers / farmers / gardeners References and links https://knowledge.growobservatory.org/